1997 European Community Championships

 The 1997 European Community Championships was a men's tennis tournament played on indoor carpet courts at the Sportpaleis Antwerp in Antwerp, Belgium and was part of the Championship Series of the 1997 ATP Tour.
-The tournament ran from 17 February through 23 February 1997.
+It was the 15th edition of the tournament and was held from 17 February through 23 February 1997.
+Unseeded Marc Rosset won the singles title.